-If you want to expand, for example, don't set a goal of “make more money” or “have 10 times as many clients this year."
-The first is too easy, because making $1 more could count, while the second is difficult, and both goals are too vague.
-All three factors decrease the likelihood that you will follow through as planned.
+For example, say your business wants to expand its operations.
+It’s unhelpful to set a goal of “make more money” or “have 10 times as many clients this year.”
+Both goals are too vague.
+Additionally, the first goal is too easy because making $1 more could count, while the second goal is difficult and overreaching.
+All three factors – being too vague, easy, or difficult – decrease the likelihood you’ll follow through as planned.

-Instead, think of your goal as a plan of action.
-Be as specific as possible about what you will do, when it will happen and how you will work toward it.
+The SMART Goals framework urges you to consider your goal as an action plan.
+Be as specific as possible about what you will do, when it will happen, and how you’ll work toward it.
 Motivate yourself by aiming for achievements that are challenging but feel possible.

 - I will improve my media presence by signing up for HARO and responding to three to five queries per week.